NiklasBorglund/niklasnotes-blog/posts/q2-2025-quarterly-breakdown.md

 ---
-title: "Q2 2025: TODO!"
+title: "Q2 2025: What Grabbed Player Attention (and Where)"
 slug: "q2-2025-quarterly-breakdown"
 date: "2025-07-17"
 category: "Quarterly Breakdown"
-description: "TODO"
-tags: ["Q2 2025", "Game Analysis", "Indie Games"]
+description: "This quarterly breakdown looks at Q2 2025’s most talked-about games on Steam—by language, region, and review trends.
+From global hits like Clair Obscur to region-locked remasters, here’s what got players talking (or rage-reviewing)"
+tags: ["Q2 2025", "Game Analysis", "Indie Games", "Clair Obscur: Expedition 33", "ELDEN RING NIGHTREIGN", "Dune: Awakening", "DELTARUNE", "PEAK", "REMATCH", "The Elder Scrolls IV: Oblivion Remastered", "Stellar Blade", "The Last of Us Part II Remastered", "DOOM: The Dark Ages"]
 image: "https://media.githubusercontent.com/media/NiklasBorglund/niklasnotes-blog/main/posts/q2-2025-quarterly-breakdown/hero.png"
 ---

 Hey!

-Since we are now a few weeks into Q3, I thought we could do a deeper dive into what actually happened during the previous quarter on Steam.
+We’re a few weeks into Q3, so I figured it was time to look back and break down what actually happened on Steam during Q2.

-I was thinking of how to do this and what is actually interesting and valuable information.

-I thought - is a global list really that interesting to look at?
-And sure, it has its merit - what is globally popular.
-But after analyzing so many games since the launch of Niklas Notes - the audiences can be wildly different depending on a multitude of factors.
-It could be localization, it could be cultural differences - or it could simply be that this type of game wasn't heavily marketed in that region.

-So I started to look if I could create something more interesting.
-Something that captures where the attention of different groups of players lies.

-After some hammering on my keyboard, I got something that compiled into a new type of list.
-A list that I call "Attention Lists".
-It takes all the games released within the quarter, sorts them by amount of reviews of a specific language - and then I sort again on highest score.

-That gives us a look, whether positive or negative - which game among this audience gathered most attention.
-If a game got absolutely poor reviews - but the amount was considerable - it will show up on the list.
-Sometimes it's just as important to see what didn't go well as opposed to what did go well.

-I have lists for all languages, but in order to not create a 200 page wall of text, I decided to focus on the languages that are the top 5 within all regions.

-Steam User Top 5 System Languages from the [Hardware & Software Survey](https://store.steampowered.com/hwsurvey/Steam-Hardware-Software-Survey-Welcome-to-Steam)
+At first, I asked myself: is a global top list even that useful?
+Sure, it shows what’s broadly popular - but after analyzing hundreds of games for Niklas Notes, I’ve realized just how wildly audiences can differ.

+Sometimes it’s localization.
+Sometimes it’s culture.
+Sometimes a game simply didn’t get promoted in a region.
+Either way, what performs well globally doesn’t always line up with what captures attention locally.

+So I built something new: **Attention Lists**.

+They track which games got the most attention in each language group—not just by total reviews, but also by how well those games were received.
+Even if a game was review-bombed, if it got a large volume of feedback in a region, it shows up.
+Sometimes what didn’t go well tells you just as much as what did.

+I’ve generated these lists for every major Steam language, but to keep things readable, we’ll focus on the top five system languages ([based on Steam's Hardware & Software Survey](https://store.steampowered.com/hwsurvey/Steam-Hardware-Software-Survey-Welcome-to-Steam))
 * **English:** ~36%
 * **Simplified Chinese:** ~28%
 * **Russian:** ~9%